 Find out about the Provincial Nominee Program (PNP) to learn more about how to immigrate to Newfoundland and Labrador in 2021.

-The Newfoundland & Provincial Nominee Program (PNP) is the best immigration program for people that want to live in Newfoundland & Labrador.
+The Newfoundland & Labrador Provincial Nominee Program (NLPNP) is the best immigration program for people that want to live and work in the beautiful province of Newfoundland & Labrador.

 This PNP allows the province to nominate people that have the necessary skills and experience required to address the labour and population shortage in the province.